- Community Services

 Park Ranger Program

-In addition to their normal day to day duties, Park Rangers also provide assistance throughout the year at City-wide special events such as Fall Festival and Halloween Parade, Cinco De Mayo Fiesta, Concerts in the Parks, Fourth of July Celebration, Tree Lighting events, Grand Opening ceremonies and during performances at Pearson Park Amphitheatre.
-Additionally, Park Rangers are also assigned to provide support during disaster events such as fires, floods, and earthquakes in addition to providing 24-hour patrols of the City's natural parks during Red Flag Warnings for potential fires.
+In addition to their typical day to day duties, Park Rangers also assist throughout the year at City-wide special events such as Fall Festival and Halloween Parade, Cinco De Mayo Fiesta, Concerts in the Parks, Fourth of July Celebration, Tree Lighting events, Grand Opening ceremonies, and during performances at Pearson Park Amphitheatre.
+Additionally, Park Rangers are also assigned to provide support during disaster events such as fires, floods, and earthquakes and provide 24-hour patrols of the City's natural parks during Red Flag Warnings for potential fires.